-From historic times, Ethiopia has provided some of the world's best single origin premium coffees.
-In general, Ethiopian coffees are known for their complexity with a pungent, winey quality and a distinct wildness in their acidity.
+For hundreds of years, Ethiopia has provided some of the world's best reviewed single origin premium coffee beans.
+In general, Ethiopian coffees are best known for their complexity with a pungent, winey quality and a distinct wildness in their acidity.

-There are three main coffee-producing regions in Ethiopia (with many subsets).
-Each coffee-growing region produces a truly distinct coffee.
+There are three top coffee-producing regions in Ethiopia,with each coffee-growing region producing a truly distinct coffee.